mhafidi/bitfinexApi/README.md

 ```

 - Moving average strategy implemented in the class ***MovingAverageStrategy***:  (NOTE: this strategy does not take real positions yet!!! but it computes the real P&L according to realtime market figures)
-        it is a kind of state machine that takes decision to in timing to enter a long/short position depending on two moving averages + pull backs: the snapshot bellow summaries an entry postion and a sell that was performed by this algorithm:
+        it is a kind of state machine that takes decision in timing to enter a long/short position depending on two moving averages + pull backs: the snapshot bellow summaries an entry postion and a sell that was performed by this algorithm:
      ![Moving average strategy](moving-average-strategy.png)

 ### Tests